Mitochondria in PET studies

 Mitochondrial outer membrane contains monoamine oxidase (MAO), which oxidizes monoamines, such as dopamine and noradrenaline, and produces hydrogen peroxide in the process.

-The inner membrane of mitochondria contain angiotensin II type 2 receptors (components of RAAS), which, when activated, increases mitochondrial membrane potential and ROS production.
+The inner membrane of mitochondria contain angiotensin II type 2 receptors, which, when activated, increases mitochondrial membrane potential and ROS production.

 64Cu- or 62Cu-labelled Cu-ATSM is used to measure tissue hypoxia, but since its accumulation mechanism is based on the electron rich environment induced by mitochondrial impairment, it can represent the oxidative stress state (Okazawa et al., 2014).
 It has been used for example in a PET study of ALS patients (Ikawa et al., 2015).

 Mitochondrial complex I (MC-I, NADH dehydrogenase, NADH-coenzyme Q oxidoreductase) is the first and largest component in the electron transport chain.
 Oxidative phosphorylation, and thus MC-I, is usually very active in metabolically active cells, but activated inflammatory cells and cancer cells typically have reduced oxidative phosphorylation, and produce ATP by converting glucose into lactate instead, despite of availability of oxygen (aerobic glycolysis, Warburg effect).

 Pyridaben is an insecticide which competes for MC-1 binding with ubiquinone.
 [18F]Flurpiridaz (BMS-747158-02, [18F]BMS-747158-01, [18F]BMS) is a structural analogue of pyridaben.
 In the heart oxidative phosphorylation is very active and the density of mitochondria is high; the uptake of [18F]Flurpiridaz is nearly irreversible, and limited by blood flow, in the myocardium.
 Therefore, this tracer has been used to measure myocardial perfusion.
 However, in other organs, the uptake of [18F]Flurpiridaz may represent the activity (or concentration) of MC-I. Mitochondrial dysfunction in the mouse model of NASH can be seen as reduced [18F]Flurpiridaz uptake in the liver (Rokugawa et al., 2017).
 Neuronal damage after ischemia can be observed with this tracer, although relatively high nonspecific uptake in the brain has led the researchers to develop other analogues (Tsukada et al., 2014).

 Rotenone is another lipophilic competitive inhibitor of MC-I, used as an organic pesticide.
 18F-labeled rotenone derivative, [18F]FDHR, has been developed to be used as myocardial perfusion tracer (Marshall et al., 2004).

 Mitochondrial membrane potential (voltage sensors)